 Now they had an abundance of summer sausages sitting on the shelf and they were giving people samples and even saying things like, “You know, we can’t keep these on the shelf!
 We had to order so many of them in because they’re so good and they’re selling so fast.”
 People were buying multiple quantities and coming back for more!

 That next week they sold 88 summer sausages!

 It’s not you, it’s me.

-The moral of this story is that when Mac and Mark knew that in order to create positive change, they needed to reflect on what they needed to do different.
+The moral of this story is that when Mac and Mark knew that in order to create positive change, they needed to reflect on what they needed to do differently.
 Rather than blaming the lack of sales on external factors like, “oh people just don’t like summer sausage” or some retail-like excuse like, “oh the weather hasn’t been good so our sales are down”, they would stop and think, “Wait a minute, what are we missing?
-What do we need to do different here?”
+What do we need to do differently here?”

 So for you today, my exponential growth tip (which applies to business and life!) is to stop blaming the outside world for things that do not seem to be working, and start reflecting on what changes you can make to achieve exponential results.

 Reflect internally on what changes you can make that will help you achieve exponential growth.

 If this gets your wheels turning, I would love to hear from you.
 Or if you need help assessing what changes you might need to make to achieve exponential growth, reach out!
 My email address is firstname.lastname@example.org